eProsima/vulcanexus/docs/rst/tutorials/core/qos/initial_peers/initial_peers.rst

 Vulcanexus offers the possibility of fully configuring Fast DDS' QoS policies through XML profile definition (see :ref:`ROS 2 QoS policies <concepts_about_qos>`).
 For more information on how to configure ROS 2 through XML profiles please refer to :ref:`Configuring Fast-DDS QoS via XML profiles <tutorials_xml_profiles_intro>` tutorial.

-This section describes how to specify this extended policies, in particular the initial peers configuration.
+This section describes how to specify this extended policies, in particular the initial peers configuration, which applies to the DDS DomainParticipant QoS.
-For this purpose, it is important to take into consideration the mapping between ROS 2 entities and DDS Participants (see `Node to Participant mapping <https://design.ros2.org/articles/Node_to_Participant_mapping.html>`_).
+For this purpose, it is important to take into consideration the mapping between ROS 2 entities and DDS DomainParticipants (see `Node to Participant mapping <https://design.ros2.org/articles/Node_to_Participant_mapping.html>`_).
-In order to avoid the creation of one DDS Domain Participant per ROS 2 Node, it is recommended to use one Participant per ROS 2 Context (see `Creating ROS context <https://docs.vulcanexus.org/en/latest/rst/tutorials/core/qos/xml_profiles/xml_profiles.html#creating-ros-contexts-and-nodes>`_).
+In short, a ROS 2 Context is equivalent to a DDS DomainParticipant, so a DDS DomainParticipant can contain multiple ROS 2 Nodes (see :ref:`Creating ROS contexts and nodes <vulcanexus_configure_xml_creatingROScontext_nodes>`).
-In that way, more than one Participant can be declared in a single ROS 2 application.
-Therefore, this tutorial only make sense if the user has more than one ROS 2 Context.
+Therefore, this tutorial only applies to deployments with more than one ROS 2 Context.

 According to the DDS standard, each DomainParticipant must listen for incoming DomainParticipant discovery metatraffic in two different ports, one linked with a multicast address, and another one linked to a unicast address.
-Vulcanexus, together with *Fast DDS*, allows configuring an initial peers list, which contains one or more such IP-port address pairs corresponding to remote DomainParticipants discovery listening resources, so that the local DomainParticipant will not only send its PDP traffic to the default multicast network address, but also to all the IP-port address pairs specified in the initial peers list.
+Vulcanexus, together with *Fast DDS*, allows configuring an initial peers list, which contains one or more such IP-port address pairs corresponding to remote DomainParticipants discovery listening resources, so that the local DomainParticipant will not only send its PDP traffic to the default multicast network address, but also to all the IP-port pairs specified in the initial peers list.

-A complete description of the initial peers list and its configuration can be found in Initial peers |InitialPeersFastDdsDocs|.
+A complete description of the initial peers list and its configuration can be found in |InitialPeersFastDdsDocs| in *Fast DDS* documentation.

 .. _initial_peers_prerequisites: